 - inputting the geometry into GiD directly,

 - importing CAD data into GiD for meshing,

 - flipping surface normals,

+meshing the geometry.

-- meshing the geometry,
+- mesning the geometry,

-- applying boundary conditions,
+applying boundary conditions.

 - solving the problem through the GiD interface to Helm3d, and

 - post-processing results through GiD.

 Figure 5 shows the breakdown of the tutorials.
-Two application areas are addressed: interior acoustics and external acoustic radiation.
+Two application areas are addr^{CSSCd}: interior acoustics and external acoustic radiation.
 Simple problems with analytical solutions are introduced.
 The power of BEM is then demonstrated through application to more realistic problems.